vaexio/vaex/docs/source/index.rst

 Main features:

 * render histograms and density plots (2d histograms), with weights (for average quantities)
+* volume rendering for 3d density plots (experimental at the moment)
 * overplot vectors for for instance velocity fields or proper motions.
 * use custom expressions, e.g. log(sqrt(x**2+y**2)), calculated on the fly
 * publish quality output (using matplotlib)